 Instructions

-- In a bowl, add your batter ingredients and whisk to blend.
+- In a large bowl, add your batter ingredients and whisk to blend.

-- Add the gluten free beer.
-I used a measuring glass because you only need 12 ounces of gluten free beer, but my can had 16 ounces in it.
+- Add the gluten free beer to a measuring glass.
+You only need 12 ounces of gluten free beer; many cans have 16 ounces.

-- You can also put it all in a Vitamix or blender to make sure there are no lumps!
+- You can also put all of the ingredients into a Vitamix or blender to make sure there are no lumps!

 - Pour the beer into the dry ingredients.
 Whisk until your batter is a little runny but it should be a thick runny.